Service Times At St Paul’s

 Book of Common Prayer (BCP)

 This is a small 45 minute spoken service with Holy Communion.
-Enjoy a time of fellowship after this informal and meaningful worship with coffee and light refreshments served in the Doucette Room located off of the Parish Hall.
+Enjoy a time of fellowship after this informal worship although COVID-19 restrictions at present do not allow the refreshments usually enjoyed after the worship service.

 Book of Alternative Services (BAS)

 Come enjoy a traditional Anglican worship service with music and be inspired.
 At this service we have a nursery, Sunday school and youth program.
-Coffee and light refreshments are served in the Parish Hall after this full choral Communion service.
+Due to COVID-19 restrictions, there are no refreshments after the service at this time.

 Come to a service!